As there are some word embeddings already available openly which are trained on very huge amounts of data taken from Wikipedia, Google etc.

 Keras Embedding Layer

-The generated embedding can be saved and use for further modelling purposes.
+The generated embedding can be saved and used for further modelling purposes.

-Input_length: It is the length of input sequences.
-If length of documents is not same which is obvious so we need to make padding.
+- Input_length: It is the length of input sequences.
+If the length of documents is not the same which is obvious so we need to make padding.

 Building model from scratch using Embedding layer